How Is Upcoding Being Monitored By Payers?

 As a patient, it's essential to be sure your health insurance only pays for the services you receive.
 That's why it's important to read your benefits statements closely and compare them to your actual experience.
 If you suspect a billing hiccup (mistakes DO happen), you should contact the provider first.
 Give them a few days to correct the issue and request proof of the change.

 If the provider refuses to make the adjustment, report them.
 DoNotPay is here to help.
-And if you don't get the results you like, we can help you report the provider for fraud and even sue them in small claims court.
+And if you don't get the results you like, we can help you report the provider for fraud and even send demand letters to them in small claims court.

 How to Get Your Medical Bills Corrected with DoNotPay